akoontz11/Recipes/Recipes/MassamanCurry.md

-This recipe is a stable.
-Simple, hearty, and delicious.
-It goes fantastically with a loath of bread, and is well-suited for cold weather.
+This is a rich and hearty curry

 #### Ingredients
 - Large yellow onion, diced